taikn/design-system-poc/README.md

 ```

 ## Development
-Clone the repo, and run following inside the repo directory
+Clone the repo, and run following inside the directory

 ```bash
 npm install